Alternative Tourism Group: Awards

 ATG won the TO DO AWARD 2006 at Berlin's International Tourism Bourse for social responsible tourism.

 Publications

 ATG published “Palestine & Palestinians”, the first comprehensive Palestinian guidebook to Palestine, including the occupied territories, Jerusalem, the 1948 territories and the Syrian Golan Heights.
-It provides an in-depth, updated journey through the entire range of Palestinian culture: ancient and modern history, archaeology, religion, architecture and politics, including the daily realities of Israeli occupation.

-The book is available in English, Arabic, French, Spanish and Italian.

 Networking

 ATG initiated a network called the Palestinian Initiative for Responsible Tourism which published the Code of Conduct in the Holy Land.
 ATG is Member of the Palestinian Non-Governmental Organizations Network (PNGO).